 Online M.S. in Speech-Language Pathology

-The master's degree program in speech-language pathology is designed to provide a broad spectrum of academic and practicum experiences necessary for the education of specialists who deal with disorders of human communication and swallowing.
+The Online Master of Science Program in Speech-Language Pathology is designed to provide a broad spectrum of academic and practicum experiences necessary for the education of specialists who deal with disorders of human communication and swallowing.

 The Online M.S.
 SLP program is aligned with JMU's traditional Master's degree program, including the same standards and expectations for graduation.
 The academic and clinical components are consistent with the requirements for certification in speech-language pathology of the Council for Clinical Certification (CFCC) of the American Speech-Language-Hearing Association and for health and education licensures in speech-language pathology by the state of Virginia.
 Applicants should complete prerequisite undergraduate course work in speech pathology and/or related areas of study prior to admissions to the online program.